SaneReminders notify you when an email you sent wasn't responded to by a certain time. It's also an easy way to send a reminder to your future self.

 - firstname.lastname@example.org - receive a reminder on the 10th of every month for paying bills and such

 - every.first.Wed@sanebox.com - receive a reminder on the first wednesday of every month

 To make it even easier, we have common @SaneReminders addresses set up for you to download and import to your email client address book:

 Save time by adding one of these templated lists to your email client and you won't have to type them in every time - click the .vcf or .csv link to download.

 Please visit our SaneReminders auto-complete help page for import steps.

 And here's an example of what auto-complete will look like:

 After you create your first reminder, we will create a new folder called @SaneReminders.
 This will hold a copy of the emails that you have requested a reminder for.
 Please don't delete these emails.

 If you do, we will only be able to send you a generic reminder instead of resending the actual email back to your Inbox.
-Like all Sane folders, you are welcome to rename @SaneReminders to be anything you want.
+Unlike all other Sane folders, please do not rename the @SaneReminders folder.

 Note for Active Sync Users: